Ryder Cup 2018: Team USA Early Favourites

-It won't have escaped your notice either that the above list of players includes three of last year's four separate major champions as well as the current world number one.
+Furthermore, it's unlikely to have escaped your notice that the above list of players includes three of last year's four separate major champions, as well as the current world number one.

 The hallmark of successful European sides over the past 25 years - other than their unquestionable talent - has been their togetherness and great team spirit.

-With the emergence of the 'Class of 2011' on Tour headed by Jordan Spieth and Justin Thomas, and their solid friendships with the likes of Rickie Fowler, it's there for all to see that the mood in the American camp is one reminiscent of dominant teams of years gone by.
+With the emergence of the 'Class of 2011' on Tour headed by Jordan Spieth and Justin Thomas - and solid friendships with the likes of Rickie Fowler - it's there for all to see that the mood in the American camp is one reminiscent of dominant teams of years gone by.

-As arguably the most impressive golfer on the planet Dustin Johnson will be a fearsome opponent for the Europeans, of that there's no doubt.
+As arguably the most impressive golfer on the planet, Dustin Johnson will certainly be a fearsome opponent for the Europeans.
 No single man on either side can match the 2016 U.S. Open champion for driving distance, while his short game has improved immeasurably over the past few years.

 Johnson was in dominating form last time out at the Sentry Tournament of Champions and will be hoping he can maintain his form into the major season and beyond.